devsim/devsim/paper/paper.md

 * Solution of 1D, 2D, and 3D unstructured meshes
 * Advanced models for mobility and semiclassical approaches for quantum effects

 While `DEVSIM` is not as complete as the commercial offerings, the project strives to fulfill the gaps by developing an open source community.
-To our knowledge, the only other OSI defined simulator actively being developed, with similar features, is the Genius Semiconductor Device Simulator [@cogenda].
+To our knowledge, the only OSD simulators, having most of these features, are Solcore, Genius Semiconductor Device Simulator, and Charon [@solcore;@cogenda;@charon].
 There are other simulators which provide their source code under restrictive academic research licenses.

 A unique feature of the software is its scripting model interface.
 It symbolically evaluates expressions and their derivatives.
 The core engine is maintained as a separate project, `SYMDIFF` [@symdiff].
 It is then tailored toward modeling advanced TCAD simulation models.